 Contact an Experienced Orange County Brain Injury Attorney

-The attorneys of the Law Offices of Samer Habbas have handled and litigated thousands of cases, recovering tens of millions of dollars from all major insurance carriers.
+The brain injury attorney Irvine of the Law Offices of Samer Habbas has handled and litigated thousands of cases, recovering tens of millions of dollars from all major insurance carriers.
 Our experienced legal team is compassionate and cares for our injured clients.
 We make it our personal mission to ensure that justice is served and you are fully compensated for your injuries.

 If you or a loved one has suffered a brain injury, contact the Law Offices of Samer Habbas.
 Please call us at 949-873-0755 to discuss your case with an expert Orange County brain injury attorney or you can fill out our free consultation form.